 Greater Hartford - Central Connecticut Reliability Project

 Eversource is proposing to construct a new 115-kilovolt (kV) transmission line in the Greater Hartford and central Connecticut area.
-These improvements will strengthen our system and ensure customers have reliable power to meet their energy needs, in keeping with national and regional reliability standards.
+These improvements will strengthen our system and enhance our ability to reliably serve electrical demand, in keeping with national and regional reliability standards.

-The 3.8-mile underground line would be constructed between our Newington Substation in Newington, Connecticut, and our Southwest Hartford Substation in Hartford, passing through portions of Newington, West Hartford and Hartford.
+The 3.7-mile hybrid overhead and underground line would be constructed between our Newington Substation in Newington, Connecticut, and our Southwest Hartford Substation in Hartford, passing through portions of Newington, West Hartford and Hartford.
+The new line would be located within Eversource's existing transmission and distribution line rights-of-way, under town streets and along the existing Amtrak rights-of-way.

 To improve system reliability, cost-effectiveness and the environment, we will also be upgrading our Newington and Southwest Hartford substations with new equipment.
 The project will also allow power to be redirected - for example north to south - during times of high customer demand.